csbridge/csbridge2019guinea/README.md

 ## Structure
 This repository is structured as illustrated in the below tree.
-The HTTP root path maps to `/docs/`.
-The individual CSBridge section docs are symlinked under this folder.
-For instance `/docs/koumbia/19` symlinks to `/guinea/koumbia/19/docs`.
+The HTTP root path maps to the `/docs/` directory.
+The `copy_section_docs.sh` script is used to copy the individual CSBridge section compiled docs to this directory.
+For instance, the script copies `/guinea/koumbia/19/docs` to `/docs/koumbia/19`.
 Therefore the Koumbia 2019 section is available at https://guinea.csbridge.org/koumbia/19.

 ```
 ├── docs